I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics)

 v3's routing decision roughly follows this flow:

-The question is passed through an Encoder (Qwen3.5-0.8B; ~100ms on GPU, ~5 seconds on CPU) to extract the hidden states representing the "semantic vector" of the question.
-These are dimensionality-reduced via PCA, then fed into a small MLP decision model, which outputs the probability of each model in the pool "correctly answering" the question—P(correct).
+The question is passed through an Encoder (Qwen3.5-0.8B, ~100ms on GPU, ~5 seconds on CPU) to extract hidden states representing the "semantic vector" of the question.
+These are dimensionality-reduced via PCA, then passed through a decision MLP (a small multilayer neural network), which outputs P(correct) — the probability of each model in the pool answering correctly — for each model.

 This is where the tolerance parameter comes in.
-The threshold is set as threshold = max(P) − tolerance, and the cheapest model above the threshold is selected.
-With tolerance = 0, the most capable model is always selected; with tolerance = 1.0, the cheapest is always selected.
-The default of 0.20 is positioned as the balance point between maintaining quality and reducing cost.
+It sets threshold = max(P) − tolerance, and selects the cheapest model that exceeds the threshold. tolerance = 0 always selects the most capable model, while tolerance = 1.0 always selects the cheapest.
+The default of 0.20 is positioned as the balance point that reduces cost without sacrificing quality.

 P(correct): Cost: